carldgosselin/virtual_reality/Project-4-Puzzler/PUZZLER - Summary and Process.md

 ## The Process

-### Personas
+### Choosing the ideal persona

-Below are the personas I captured for playing the Puzzler game.
+For the design of this game, I chose my daughter, Isabelle, as the ideal persona.

 <p align="center">
 <img src="documentation/030 - Create personas.png" width="600">